 Infection Prevention Bundle

-- Recall four factors that significantly increase the risk of infection in the small baby.
+- Identify four factors that significantly increase the risk of infection in the small baby.

-- List three examples of care delivery in the small baby that have been associated with a reduction in infection.
+- List three examples of small baby practices that have been associated with a reduction in infection.

 - Describe two co-morbidities associated with infection in the small baby.